section-engineering-education/engineering-education/articles/plagiarism-detection/index.md

 layout: engineering-education
 status: publish
 published: true
-url: /engineering-education/debug-node-devtools/plagiarism-detection/
+url: /engineering-education/plagiarism-detection/
 title: Plagiarism Detection
 description: Plagiarism Detection is how one can compare two documents and find out how similar they are.
 This article explores one of the more basic algorithms in finding the similarity of a document.
 author: earl-potters
-date: 2020-09-02T00:00:00-07:00
+date: 2020-09-10T00:00:00-07:00
 topics: []
 excerpt_separator: <!--more-->
 images:

-  - url: engineering-education/debug-node-devtools/plagiarism-detection/hero.jpg
+  - url: engineering-education/plagiarism-detection/hero.jpg
     alt: Devtools example image Node.js debugger

 ---
+**Plagiarism** or taking another persons' ideas without proper credit or representation can feel like someone just kidnapped your idea.
+Actually, plagiarism derives its latin root from "plagiarius" which literally means "kidnapper".
+So plagiarism is widely considered bad overall.
 <!--more-->

 >**A:** What's worse than someone stealing your work?
 >[the-internet](./theinternet.jpg)
 >**Q.** Someone stealing your work and claiming it's theirs!!!

-### Plagarism Detection
+### Plagiarism Detection
-**Plagiarism** or taking another persons' ideas without proper credit or representation can feel like someone just kidnapped your idea.
-Actually, plagiarism derives its latin root from "plagiarius" which literally means "kidnapper".
-So plagiarism is widely considered bad overall.

 Anyway, I won't discuss the ethical upset and academic dishonesty plagiarism can bring because that's not what this article is about.
 If you want to know more about it I recommend you visit this [article](https://www.scribbr.com/category/plagiarism/).

 ### Overview
 In this article, I will split the content in two parts:
-- Overview of text similarity
+- Overview of Text Similarity
-  - Brief Intro
+  - Brief Introduction
   - Math Formulation
   - Example

 - Overview of the Algorithm
-  - Installation and setup
+  - Installation and Setup
-  - Code walk-through
+  - Code Walk-through
   - Demo Plagiarism Detector

 *Let's get to it!*

 ### Text Similarity: Formulating the Problem
-**Text Similarity** is the determining the likeness of two textual documents.
+**Text Similarity** is determining the likeness of two textual documents.

 We want to find the numerical value that will indicate how *"close"*  or how similar two text documents are.
 Let's divide the steps involved in finding how two texts are similar.